bp1900/ChessMate/README.md

 - **Multiple Game Modes**: Choose from Human vs. Human, Human vs. Engine, or Engine vs. Engine.
 - **Robotic Arm Integration**: Experience the physical movement of chess pieces with an automated robotic arm.
 - **Advanced Engine Options**: Play against renowned chess engines like Stockfish and Leela Zero.
-- **Audio & Visual Interaction**: Engage with the game using intuitive audio commands or through a visual interface.
+- **Audio & Visual Interaction**: Engage with the game using intuitive audio commands or through a real world chessboard.
 - **Customizable Engine Parameters**: Adjust the difficulty and behavior of the chess engines.

 ## Getting Started